spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 # Overview

 We provide you with an [OpenSUSE](https://www.opensuse.org/) based Edge Installer that is available in the form of an ISO.
-You can use this installer as is and provide your user-data through a bootable device when deploying the device at the physical site.
+You can use this installer as is and provide your user data through a bootable device when deploying the device at the physical site.

 However, some scenarios require you to build a custom installer image.
 Review the following scenarios to identify if you need to create a custom Edge Installer image.

 - You created a content bundle that you want to include with the installation.

-- You need to apply multiple user-data configurations.
-Review the [Multiple User-Data Usecase](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser-datausecase) resource to learn more.
+- You need to apply multiple user data configurations.
+Review the [Multiple user data Usecase](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser datausecase) resource to learn more.

 - You are using a custom operating system (OS).